22 Highlights of Shikotsu-Toya National Park

 • Lake Toya Hot Spring

-• Toyako Visitor Center, Volcano Science Museum
+• Lake Toya Visitor Center & Volcanic Science Museum

 *Google Maps is published here using a free quota with limited display counts.
 Please note that there may be periods when it cannot be viewed due to the circumstances.
 Your kind understanding is appreciated.